thoughtbot/shoulda-matchers/README.md

 from this directory.
 Then, open `doc/index.html` in your browser.

-If you want to see a live preview as you work without having to run `yard` over and over again, keep this command running in a separate terminal session:
+If you want to be able to regenerate the docs as you work without having to run `yard doc` over and over again, keep this command running in a separate terminal

-    bundle exec guard
+session:

+    rake docs:autogenerate

 ## Contributing